-In June 2018, we entered into twelve forward contracts to exchange CAD for U.S. dollars at fixed exchange rates in order to manage our exposure related to certain forecasted CAD denominated sales of one of our subsidiaries.
+In June 2018, we entered into twelve forward contracts to exchange CAD for U.S. dollars at fixed exchange rates in order to manage our exposure related to the certain forecasted CAD denominated sales of one of our subsidiaries.
 The hedged transactions are specified as the first amount of CAD denominated revenues invoiced by one of our domestic subsidiaries each fiscal quarter, beginning in the third fiscal quarter of 2019 and continuing through the second fiscal quarter of 2022.
-In total, we will sell approximately 10.7 million CAD at an average Canadian-dollar exchange rate of 0.7814 over these quarterly periods.
+In total, we will sell approximately 10.7 million

+CAD at an average Canadian-dollar exchange rate of 0.7814 over these quarterly periods.
 We concluded that the forward contracts met the criteria to qualify as a cash flow hedge under U.S. GAAP.

-As of February 29, 2020, we had forward contracts with a notional value of approximately \$7.1 million CAD outstanding and recorded the fair value of the contracts of \$0.1 million in other long-term assets and \$0.2 million in prepaid expenses and other current assets with a corresponding decrease in accumulated other comprehensive loss of \$0.2 million, which was recorded net of tax.
-During the twenty-six weeks ended February 29, 2020, we reclassified a nominal value and \$0.1 million, respectively from accumulated other comprehensive income to revenue, related to the derivative financial instruments.
-The gain on these forward contracts that results in decrease to accumulated other comprehensive loss as of February 29, 2020 is expected to be reclassified to revenues prior to its maturity on February 25, 2022.
+As of November 28, 2020, we had forward contracts with a notional value of approximately \$4.0 million CAD outstanding and recorded the fair value of the contracts of a nominal amount in other long-term assets and prepaid expenses and other current assets with a corresponding nominal gain in accumulated other comprehensive loss, which was recorded net of tax.
+During the thirteen weeks ended November 28, 2020, we reclassified a nominal amount from accumulated other comprehensive income to revenue, related to the derivative financial instruments.
+The gain on these forward contracts that resulted in a decrease to accumulated other comprehensive loss as of November 28, 2020 is expected to be reclassified to revenues prior to its maturity on February 25, 2022.